-Pursuant to the Standby Contribution Agreement, in any Fiscal Year prior to termination of the Standby Contribution Agreement, so long as the District has, with respect to any Interest Payment Date occurring on January 15, levied for Debt Service for that Fiscal Year a tax rate of at least \$2.50 per \$100 of Net Limited Assessed Property Value (which does not include the Operation and Maintenance Tax) and, with respect to any Interest Payment Date occurring on July 15, levied such tax rate for the immediately preceding Fiscal Year (provided, however, that the tax rate in any such Fiscal Year for such purpose may be less than \$2.50 if the Board expects that such lower rate would produce secondary ad valorem property tax revenues sufficient to pay in full Debt Service and the Depository Agreement has been, or is in the process of being, terminated pursuant to its terms), the Owner will be obligated to pay to the Trustee on each October 12 prior to a January 15 Interest Payment Date and on each April 11 prior to a July 15 Interest Payment Date the amount equal to the amount estimated by the Trustee to be the difference between one-half of the aggregate amount due as Debt Service on the next January 15 and July 15 and one-half of the tax revenues for such year expected to be produced at such tax rate based on the then current Net Limited Assessed Property Value of taxable property in the District (assuming a five percent delinquency factor) less the amount then held in the Tax Account of the Bond Fund for such purpose.
+Pursuant to the Standby Contribution Agreement, in any Fiscal Year prior to termination of the Standby Contribution Agreement, so long as the District has, with respect to any Interest Payment Date occurring on January 15, levied for Debt Service for that Fiscal Year a tax rate of at least \$2.65 per \$100 of Net Limited Assessed Property Value (which does not include the Operation and Maintenance Tax) and, with respect to any Interest Payment Date occurring on July 15, levied such tax rate for the immediately preceding Fiscal Year (provided, however, that the tax rate in any such Fiscal Year for such purpose may be less than \$2.65 per \$100 of Net Limited Assessed Property Value if the Board expects that such lower rate would produce secondary ad valorem property tax revenues sufficient to pay in full Debt Service and the Depository Agreement has been, or is in the process of being, terminated pursuant to its terms), the Owner will be obligated to pay to the Trustee on each October 12 prior to a January 15 Interest Payment Date and on each April 11 prior to a July 15 Interest Payment Date the amount equal to the amount estimated by the Trustee to be the difference between one-half of the aggregate amount due as Debt Service on the next January 15 and July 15 and one-half of the tax revenues for such year expected to be produced at such tax rate based on the then current Net Limited Assessed Property Value of taxable property in the District (assuming a five percent delinquency factor) less the amount then held in the Tax Account of the Bond Fund for such purpose.
 As provided in the Indenture, the Trustee will submit a request for payment under the Standby Contribution Agreement for such moneys to be used to pay Debt Service.
-See APPENDIX E - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE -Bond Fund."
+See APPENDIX E - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Bond Fund."
 The Standby Contribution Agreement allows for submission of an additional request for payment under the Standby Contribution Agreement immediately before payment of Debt Service if any shortfall arises after the initial request.
+The Trustee shall make such request for payment under the Standby Contribution Agreement, if necessary, with respect to the July 15, 2023 Debt Service payment.